Zambia national football team: 1994–2012

 On June 3, 1994, in Brussels, the Zambian football team succumbed to one of the worst losses in its history against Belgium, losing 9–0.
 At CAN 1996, they finished first in the group with two victories (5–1 against Burkina Faso, goals from Kenneth Malitoli, double from Kalusha Bwalya, goals from Dennis Lota and Johnson Bwalya); 4–0 against Sierra Leone (a hattrick from Kalusha Bwalya and goal from Mordon Malitoli) and a draw (0–0 against Algeria), beat Egypt (3–1) in the quarterfinals and loses in semis against Tunisia (2–4) but took third place over Ghana (1–0, goal from Johnson Bwalya).
 Kalusha Bwalya was the best in the competition with 5 goals.
 From 1998 to 2006, Zambia did not pass the first round, except in 2004 when they failed to qualify.
 On September 3, 2006, at home, Zambia achieved the biggest victory in its history against Djibouti, winning 10–0.
 During the 2008 Africa Cup of Nations, Zambia finished third in the group with a 3–0 victory against Sudan (goals by James Chamanga, Jacob Mulenga and Felix Katongo), a draw (1–1 against Egypt, goal from Chris Katongo) and loss (1–5 against Cameroon, goal from Chris Katongo).
-In 2010, Zambia finished first in her group and faced Nigeria in the quarter-finals where she lost on penalties.
+In 2010, Zambia finished first in its group and faced Nigeria in the quarter-finals where they lost on penalties.
 Jacob Mulenga and Emmanuel Mbola were included in the tournament's Best XI.

 In 2012, the best AFCON in Zambia history happened.
 During the tournament's group stage, they defeated Senegal(2–1), drew with Libya (2-2), and defeated Equatorial Guinea (1–0), and qualified top of their group.
 During the knockout stage, Zambia defeated Sudan (3–0) in the Quarterfinals, beat Ghana in the semifinals (1–0) and went up against Ivory Coast in the final, where they won their first title, after defeating them in a dramatic Penalty shootout after a 0–0 draw after extra time.